Adobe audits are stopping – What happens to SAM?

 Do you Still Need SAM for Cloud-based Software?

-Even though Adobe is stopping auditing you still need SAM with cloud-based software
+Even though Adobe is stopping auditing you still need SAM to manage cloud-based software such as creative suite.

 The current trend to move software to a subscription-based cloud model means you should step up your SAM program for 3 good reasons: